syncfusion-content/ej2-schedule-docs/ej2-javascript/schedule/how-to/salesforce-integration.md

 To access the integrated **JavaScript Scheduler** on the home page, follow these steps.

-Click on the app launcher icon in Salesforce and Search for `SyncfusionScheduler`, which was registered earlier in the Lightning App Builder.
+Click on the app launcher icon in salesforce and Search for `SyncfusionScheduler`, which was registered earlier in the Lightning App Builder.

 ![Search Scheduler page](../images/Salesforce-search-scheduler.png)

 Click on the `SyncfusionScheduler` app, and the scheduler will load on the home page.

 ![Click Scheduler page](../images/Salesforce-click-scheduler.png)

-N> You can also explore our [**JavaScript Scheduler**](https://www.syncfusion.com/javascript-ui-controls/js-scheduler) example to knows about the Salesforce integration.